iOS 26

 Sometimes, if the AirPods volume and the connected device are not synced, they may not have the same understanding of the volume level, and they can’t function favorably.

 You turn the iPhone’s volume up, but the AirPods remain silent.
-You can solve this problem by calibrating the AirPods and the connected device’s volume.
+To solve this problem, calibrate the AirPods and the connected device’s volume.

 Just disconnect and reconnect your AirPods, and this may solve the problem.